yamin-shihab/study-notes/grade-8/english.md

     + Objective is when the reader doesn't exactly know about the characters' thoughts and feelings.
     + Omniscient is when the reader knows about all the characters' thoughts and feelings.
     + Limited omniscient is when the reader knows about only one of the character's feelings (usually the protagonist).

+## Figurative Language

+* An allusion is a reference to something from an unrelated context used to represent something going on in the text.
+(Bro thinks he's Einstein...)